sgoadhouse/msox3000/README.md

-# dcps
+# msox3000
-Control of DC Power Supplies through python
+Control of HP/Agilent/Keysight MSO-X/DSO-X 3000A Oscilloscope through python via PyVisa

-This is intended to be a generic package to control various DC power supplies using various access methods with a common API.
-For now, this supports only the Rigol DP832A DC Power Supply and the Aim TTi PL-P Series of power supplies through pyVISA and the SCPI command set.
-For the RigolDP800 class, this should work with all Rigol DP8xx power supplies although it is only tested with the DP832A.

-As new power supplies are added, they should each have their own sub-package.
+Using my previous work on dcps as a guide, this is intended to be a generic package to control various Oscilloscopes.
+However, it is expected that very few oscilloscopes share the same commands so start off as a python Class specifically for the MSO-X/DSO-X 3000A Oscilloscope.
+So will start targeted toward that family of oscilloscope with a common SCPI.py Class.
+If it proves useful for other oscilloscopes, then will create a new project but at least this one would have started with that in mind.

+It may also work on the MSO-X/DSO-X 2000A oscilloscope but I have not looked into the differences ot know for sure.
+Try it out and let me know.

+Like dcps, this will use the brilliant PyVISA python package along with the PyVisa-PY access mode which eliminates the need for the (very buggy) VISA library to be installed on your computer.

 # Installation
 You need to install the pyvisa and pyvisa-py packages.

-To install the dcps package, run the command:
+To install the msox3000 package, run the command:

 ```
 python setup.py install